 The prices for jungle trekking in Bukit Lawang are fixed.
 If someone offers you cheaper prices than the ones listed below, be suspicious.
 The fixed prices you pay make sure the guides are well trained, they get a good salary to help their families and take care of your safety while trekking.
 If in doubt let your guide show you his HPI licence card.

-All our prices include pickup from your accomodation, English speaking guide, entrance fees for the national park, fruit/meals, water/tea/coffee in the camp (if you stay overnight), sleeping equipment (for overnight stays), rafting, first aid if necessary and lots of laughs, learning and memories!
+All our prices include pickup from your accommodation, English speaking guide, entrance fees for the national park, fruit/meals, water/tea/coffee in the camp (if you stay overnight), sleeping equipment (for overnight stays), rafting, first aid if necessary and lots of laughs, learning and memories!

 Here’s a breakdown of the costs for 2 people for a 2 day trek: